 We aren’t going to look at all the different options today.
-Instead, we will focus on renting office space and discuss how it can benefit you, your career and your business.
+Instead, we will focus on renting office space and discuss how it can benefit you, your career, and your business.
 However, if you are more focused on commercial real estate rather than simply having an office to home your business, you will want to look into how to invest in commercial property so you can rent out your property to businesses that need a home to work in.

 There are plenty of stories about how becoming self-employed can be as much of a curse as it is a blessing.
 Many individuals choose to become self-employed so that they become their own boss.
 Yet, there are plenty of business owners who are forced to invest more hours than they would in a conventional job role.
 This need to work overtime varies greatly depending on industry, demand and staff members.
 The most important point is that you want as much flexibility in your career as possible.